Code-Institute-Submissions/ms1-face-fodder/README.md

 The colours chosen are to give a natural, organic and soft feel to the website. #212529 has been chosen for text, to given a strong contrast between the white background and dark text, this is to meet with accessibility guidelines.

+All buttons will have a background colour of #63c29c.

 ### Features

 #### Desktop Menu